-There are a bunch of stand-up vibrating machines around: you can buy one for $99 or $2600, but the Crazy Fit seems to be the best rated one for the price... best rated by users, that is.
+There are a bunch of stand-up vibrating machines around: you can buy one for $99 or $5000, but the Crazy Fit seems to be the best rated one for the price... best rated by users, that is.
 That's what I go by.
 Like I found with my Chi Machine, customers were almost universal about the Crazy Fit's effect on toning, especially the butt and thighs.
 At least one customer of the Crazy Fit reported that her cellulite disappeared as a result of her workouts on the Crazy Fit!
 So based on hundreds of reviews, I'd say that Crazy Fit definitely works on toning thighs although it is not that clear that it really does anything specifically for cellulite.

 The Crazy Fit Massager seems to work and work well.
-But beyond firming up, customers consistently reported, without prompting, that the Crazy Fit improved their circulation, made them feel like they did a bigger workout in less time, improved their endurance, lost weight, and felt healthier overall.
-They claimed that, despite the lower price (now discounted to around $300) compared to other machines, the Crazy Fit felt very sturdy and well built.
+But beyond firming up the thighs, customers consistently reported, without prompting, that the Crazy Fit improved their circulation, made them feel like they did a bigger workout in less time, improved their endurance, lost weight, and felt healthier overall.
+They claimed that, despite the lower price (now discounted to around $200) compared to other machines, the Crazy Fit felt very sturdy and well built.
 I also like the fact that it takes up less room than a fitness bike or treadmill, the smaller size which makes a huge difference in my small bedroom.

 I like the fact that you can workout your whole body in gradually increasing increments (1 to 50), it only takes 30 minutes a day in three increments, and that you can also target your "spots," like you see below: